 10. Where do you see the brewery in a year?
 In five years?

-James and Rick, thank you for taking a time to let us get to know you and the brewery.
+James and Rick, thank you for taking the time to let us get to know you and the brewery.

 For more information on Mechancial Brewery and their Grand Opening visit https://www.mechanicalbrewing.com